huangli712/ZenGui/docs/src/usage.md

 **Figure 2 |** The GUI for the *Zen* package.

 At this window, we can setup the parameters for the *Zen* package easily.
 Be careful, there are five tabs in this window.
 They are related to the five blocks in the configuration file for the *Zen* package.
 So please click them one by one, and check whether all of the parameters are reasonable and valid.
 If you want to have a look at the configuration file, please click the *View* button at the bottom of this window.
 Then ZenGui will popup a new ``Preview'' window.
-It looks like as follows (See **Figure 3**):
+It looks like as follows (see **Figure 3**):

 ![fig3.png](./assets/fig3.png)